droglenc/NCNRS349/modules/CEX/SizeStructure1_CEX2.md

 &nbsp;

 #### Data
-[Lake Louise](http://gfp.sd.gov/state-parks/directory/lake-louise/) is a 45-ha impoundment located in Hand County, South Dakota.
+[Lake Louise](https://gfp.sd.gov/parks/detail/lake-louise-recreation-area/) is a 45-ha impoundment located in Hand County, South Dakota.
 The maximum depth is 6.5 m with a mean depth of 2.7 m.
 Fish were sampled with trap nets that had 1.2- X 1.5-m frames, dual throats, and 19-mm bar mesh.
-Night electrofishing was undertaken with pulsed DC electricity at approximately 250 V and 8 A. Samples were collected in late May at a water temperature of 23$^{o}$C.
+Night electrofishing was undertaken with pulsed DC electricity at approximately 250 V and 8 A. Samples were collected in late May at a water temperature of 23^o^C.

-The total length (TL; mm) of each Bluegill was recorded for fish captured in both gears in [LakeLouiseBG.csv](https://raw.githubusercontent.com/droglenc/NCNRS349/gh-pages/modules/RESOURCES/LakeLouiseBG.csv)).
+Total length (TL; mm) of each Bluegill was recorded for fish captured in both gears in [LakeLouiseBG.csv](https://raw.githubusercontent.com/droglenc/NCNRS349/gh-pages/modules/RESOURCES/LakeLouiseBG.csv)).
 The variables in this data frame are defined as follows,

 * `len`: The TL (mm) of the sampled fish.
-* `gear`: A factor indicating the gear used to capture the fish.
+* `gear`: The gear used to capture the fish.
 Choices are `A` and `B` (described later).

 &nbsp;